 - Waterproof backpack cover: You never know when a rainstorm will hit, so it’s essential to keep a rain cover for your backpack close at hand.
 Your guide will likely also have a supply of plastic garbage bags in case you need extra rain protection.

-- Travel towel: To dry off after showers, and also after a swim.
+- Quick-dry travel towel: To dry off after showers, and also after a swim.
 Hang it on the outside of your backpack in the morning so it dries quickly in the sun and air as you move.

-- Sleep sack: To provide an extra layer between you and the hammock (or mattress) and blanket.
+- Silk sleep sack: To provide an extra layer between you and the hammock (or mattress) and blanket.
 Fleas and other bugs in the hammocks bit us and other travelers we spoke to.

 - Headlamp: Most of the campsites do not have electricity, so be prepared.
 Carry your own headlamp to find your way to the toilet and to sort through your stuff at night in and around your hammock.

-- Earplugs: A precaution in the case your camp has a snorer.
-We know from our Lost City trail experience that this can demolish a good night’s sleep.
+- Silicone earplugs: A precaution in the case your camp has a snorer.
+We know from our Lost City experience that this can demolish a good night’s sleep.